 In any case, every time I used my plastic electric coffee maker, I cringed, wondering what lethal or hormone-altering combination of BPA and other chemicals in the plastic might be doing to my health.
 (Here is an article in Science Daily regarding the issue of hot water and BPA.

 Even if your coffee maker doesn't have BPA in it, combining heat and plastic isn't something I want to be applying to my food and drink.)

 At first I thought I'd get a stainless coffee maker, but those too are completely plastic on the inside...just look at yours!

 So I dove into the internet in search of a the best coffee press.

 If you're not familiar with french presses, they are basically a container that allows you to brew coffee with just the coffee and hot water.
 No filters or plugs needed.
 So you can even save money with one as well.

 Now, one dilemma that I had was that I really wanted to stop drinking coffee.
 You too?
-(Read my post on adrenal fatigue for a little motivation if you need some.)

 If so, I'm here to encourage you if you need someone to help you along!
 If I can do it, so can you.